About SQL Fiddle

 Who built this site, and why?

-SQLFiddle.com was built by me, Jake Feasel, a web developer originally from Anchorage, Alaska and now living in Vancouver, WA.
-I started developing the site around the middle of January, 2012.
+SQLFiddle.com was built by Jake Feasel, a web developer originally from Anchorage, Alaska and now living in Vancouver, WA.
+He started developing the site around the middle of January, 2012.

 How is the site paid for?

-If you are interested in the fine details of the code behind SQL Fiddle, it is all available on github
+If you are interested in the fine details of the code behind SQL Fiddle and exactly how it is deployed, it is all available on github

 What platform is it running on?

 This site uses many different technologies.
 The primary ones used to provide the core service, in order from client to server are these: